Skip to Content

 In 1974, the State designated the Commission as the areawide water quality planning agency for Southeastern Wisconsin.
 Later that decade, the State specified that areawide water quality management plans include a sewer service area planning component.
 Upon approval of these plans by the WDNR, the plans become regulatory documents that constrain State decision-making on locally proposed sanitary sewer extensions.

-The Regional Water Management Quality Plan delineated 85 sanitary sewer service areas tributary to each recommended public sewage treatment plant in the Region.
+The Regional Water Quality Management Plan delineated 85 sanitary sewer service areas tributary to each recommended public sewage treatment plant in the Region.
 Since then, staff has refined and detailed most of these sewer service areas in cooperation with local units of government.

 Sanitary Sewer Service Areas